betterscientificsoftware/bssw.io/Events/2021-10-XpertNetwork.md

 *	Event Website: https://sites.udel.edu/xpert-cdi/event/upcoming-events/
 * Organizers: The Xpert Network

-The Xpert Network, is holding a series of events introducing a range of projects and organizations, with a focus on best practices they have developed in supporting their users.
+The Xpert Network is holding a series of events introducing a range of projects and organizations, with a focus on best practices they have developed in supporting their users.
 This is the fifth event in this series.
 Please join to share your experiences and learn from others.

 | Resource Information  | Details
 | :------------ | :------------